SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 implicitly conforms to the ``NSObjectProtocol`` protocol and is exposed to the Objective-C runtime as a subtype of ``NSObject``.

-There are three ways to create an instance of a previously declared actor:
+There are two ways to create an instance of a previously declared actor:

 * Call one of the initializers declared within the actor, as described in :ref:`Initialization_Initializers`.